 For a technical resume, a special requirement is of technical skills section.

-Create a special resume section dedicated to these skill sets.
+Create a special tech resume section dedicated to these skill sets.
 These skills must:

 - Bear direct relevance to your target position